alainamstutz/JAKi-IPDMA/two_stage.md

                       # n.e = n_intervention + n_control,
                       # n.c = n_control,
                       sm = "log(Ratio of OR)",
-                      fixed = T, # the true interaction is assumed the same in all trials random = T, # the true interactions are assumed random across trials method.tau = "REML", # same results with ML (-> see one-stage!) hakn = T, # Hartung-Knapp- Sidik-Jonkman (HKSJ) modified estimate of the variance / 95% CI -> notes adhoc.hakn.ci = "se", # Argument 'adhoc.hakn.ci' must be "", "se", "ci", or "IQWiG6". title = "Treatment-covariate interaction on primary endpoint: Comorbidity",
+                      fixed = F, # the true interaction is assumed the same in all trials random = T, # the true interactions are assumed random across trials method.tau = "ML", # same results with ML (-> see one-stage!) hakn = T, # Hartung-Knapp- Sidik-Jonkman (HKSJ) modified estimate of the variance / 95% CI -> notes adhoc.hakn.ci = "", # Argument 'adhoc.hakn.ci' must be "", "se", "ci", or "IQWiG6". title = "Treatment-covariate interaction on primary endpoint: Comorbidity",
                       # subset = trial %in% c("COV-BARRIER", "ACTT-2"),
                       # exclude = trial %in% c("TOFACOV", "COVINIB", "Ghazaeian") # incl in plot but exclude from analysis